aws-samples/automating-livestream-video-monitoring/broadcast-monitoring/scripts/README.md

 # Helper scripts

-Before running the scripts, install classes from `sharedlib`
+If not using `pipenv`, before running the scripts, install classes from `sharedlib`

 ```bash
 pip  --no-cache-dir install -e ../sharedlib
 ```

+If using `pipenv`, simply run `pipenv install` in the `broadcast-monitoring` directory.

 ### Load expected schedule metadata to DDB table